- Date: TK

 • Think about how the narrative structure of a video and the elements that make it effective

-Even before we discuss those issues, let’s take a look at the Ad Age White Paper below that discusses how video is becoming a more integral part of the media buy for companies.
+Even before we discuss those issues, let’s take a look at the Ad Age White Paper I handed out that discusses how video is becoming a more integral part of the media buy for companies.

 White papers are produced by Companies and they showcase date on different marketplace trends.
 In this case, the trend the white paper is showcasing is the increasing ad dollars being spent on targeted video ads on youtube versus traditional TV buying (commercials).
 These reports are a few years old now; the newer ones are for sale.
 But these reports show you how data on different marketplaces can inform creative decisions.